The Logical Theory of Canonical Maps: The Elements & Distinctions Analysis of the Morphisms, Duality, Canonicity, and Universal Constructions in Set: Elements Distinctions Analysis

 2. The unique morphism from a cone to a limit determined by a universal property is a canonical morphism: and

 3. In particular, the unique isomorphism that arise between two candidates for a limit is a canonical morphism. \cite[p.
 101]{marquis:canonical} \end{quotation}

-The elements \& distinctions (or its \& dits) analysis provides a \textit{mathematical} characterization of "canonical maps" in $Set$ (and thus in $Set$-based concrete categories) that satisfies the Marquis criteria.
+The elements \& distinctions (or its \& dits) analysis provides a \textit{mathematical} characterization of "canonical maps" in $Sets$ (and thus in $Sets$-based concrete categories) that satisfies the Marquis criteria.
 The characterization of canonicity is always \textit{relative to the given data}; canonicity is not an `absolute' property of a morphism.
-For instance, given a cone $Z\rightarrow X$ and $Z\rightarrow Y$, the unique map $Z\rightarrow X\times Y$ is only canonical relative to the data given $X$, $Y$, and the cone.
+For instance, given a cone $f:Z\rightarrow X$ and $g:Z\rightarrow Y$, the canonical map $Z\rightarrow X\times Y$ is only canonical relative to the data $f$ and $g$.

-The treatment of canonicity is part of a broader elements \& distinctions analysis of the morphisms, duality, and universal constructions (limits and colimits) in the basic `ur-category' $Set$ of sets and functions and thus in $Set$-based categories--which is abstracted in category theory as a whole.
-At that point, the elements \& distinctions analysis connects to the broader philosophical literature on structuralism since category theory is essentially the natural codification of that philosophy of mathematics (\cite{landry:structuralism}; \cite{landrymarguis:catincontext}; \cite{landry:catsworkingphil}).\footnote{Some further philosophical comments are given in the closing section.}
+The treatment of canonicity is part of a broader elements \& distinctions analysis of the morphisms, duality, and universal constructions (limits and colimits) in the basic `ur-category' $Sets$ of sets and functions and thus in $Sets$-based categories--which is abstracted in category theory as a whole.
+At that point, the elements \& distinctions analysis connects to the broader philosophical literature on structuralism since category theory is essentially the natural codification of that philosophy of mathematics (\cite{landry:structuralism}; \cite{landrymarguis:catincontext}; \cite{landry:catsworkingphil}).

-The logical theory of canonicity is that the canonical maps and the unique canonical factor morphisms in the universal mapping properties in $Set$ are always constructed in the two ways that maps are constructed from the partial orders in the two basic logics, the logic of subsets and the logic of partitions.
-In the powerset Boolean algebra of subsets $\wp\left( U\right) $ of $U$, the partial order is the inclusion relation $S\subseteq T$ for $S,T\subseteq U$, which induces the canonical injection $S\rightarrow T$.
+The logical theory of canonicity is that the canonical maps and the unique canonical factor morphisms in the universal mapping properties (UMPs) in $Sets$ are always constructed in the two ways that maps are constructed \textit{from the partial orders} in the two basic logics, the logic of subsets and the logic of partitions.
+In the powerset Boolean algebra of subsets $\wp\left( U\right) $ of $U$, the partial order is the inclusion relation $S\subseteq T$ for $S,T\subseteq U$, which induces the canonical injection $S\rightarrowtail T$.
 That is the way canonical injective maps are defined from the partial order of inclusion on subsets.